silx-kit/pyFAI/README.rst

 Under 32 bits windows, pyFAI can be built using The MinGW compiler.
-Unfortunately, pyFAI will be limited to small images as the memory consumption, limited to 2GB under windows, easy easily reached.
-The VisualStudio C++ compiler works as well.
+Unfortunately, pyFAI will be limited to small images as the memory consumption, limited to 2GB under windows, is easily reached.
 With 64 bits windows, the Visual Studio C++ compiler is the only one known to work correctly.

 Dependencies for windows have been regrouped in our wheelhouse, just use::

    pip install --trusted-host www.edna-site.org -r requirements_appveyor.txt

 Getting help
 ------------